Locations:

 What causes COVID-19?

 A virus called severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) causes COVID-19.
 Coronaviruses are a family of viruses that can cause respiratory illness in humans.
 You get it from a person who already has the virus.
-This can happen in two ways:
+This can happen if:

 Advertisement